KellenWatt/FIRST-lessons/c++/03-Variables/README.md

 can drop the equals sign and the right side of the equals sign, not including the semicolon.

+Variable names can be whatever you want, as long as it is composed of letters and underscores(\_).
+You can also use numbers, as long as the first character of the name is a letter or underscore.
+The convention in C++ is to use something called `CamelCase`, which means starting a varaible with a lowercase letter, and if there are multiple words in the name, every word after the first is capitalized.<br>
+*snake_case can be mentioned here as well.*

 ### Using a variable
 Using a variable is the easiest thing in programming.
 All you have to do is write the variable's name, and when your code is running, it will have the value you've